 Can I make a claim?

 When booking a package holiday your tour operator is responsible for taking reasonable steps to prevent you from coming to harm.
-This means that if you suffer an illness that leads to a long-term health condition that could have been prevented, then under The Package Travel Regulations 1992 you could claim compensation.
+This means that if you suffer an illness that leads to a long-term health condition that could have been prevented, then under The Package Travel and Linked Travel Arrangement Regulations 2018 you could claim compensation.

 What do I need to do to claim for Chronic Fatigue Syndrome?

 Because Chronic Fatigue Syndrome can be a secondary health condition resulting from an initial infection, in order to claim for it the link between your condition and holiday illness needs to be confirmed by a medical professional.
 Because of this, as with any other holiday illness it’s important to make sure that you speak with a medical professional as soon as you become sick on holiday, as well as speaking with your GP in the UK.

 As with any illness, it can help to gather evidence of what caused your condition, such as taking photos or filming a video of unhygienic conditions, as well as taking statements from other guests who may have suffered the same symptoms.
 After that just contact us, and we’ll provide you with a free no-obligation consultation on your claim in plain, jargon-free English.